5970 Centre St S, Unit 100 Calgary, AB, T2H0C1

 What does a Speech Language Pathologist Do?

-At Canadian Centre for Development, our Speech Language Pathologist helps children with most aspects of communication and feeding.
-Being that communication can come in many forms, such as body language, eye gaze, vocalizations, language, AAC (augmentative and alternative communication) and other expressions, these are all areas that our SLP explores with clients.
-When it comes to assisting with feeding, many strategies are utilized, including Oral Placement Therapy, which is also used for speech.
+At Canadian Centre for Development, our Calgary Pediatric Speech Language Pathologist helps children with most aspects of communication .
+Being that communication can come in many forms, such as body language, eye gaze, vocalizations, language, sign language, written, AAC (augmentative and alternative communication) and other expressions, these are all areas that our SLPs explore with clients.

 At the Canadian Centre for Development we support all children whom are struggling with communicating their needs and wants.
 Most speech disorders fall into the following categories: